Prints guide

 Do you crop the original images?

-No. Each image is resized to fit the bespoke print option, but the original image is not cropped.
+No. Each image is resized to fit the bespoke print option, but the original image isn’t cropped.

-As we don’t crop the images, the actual size of the image within the white border of your print depends on the type (paper or canvas) and on the longest edge measurement that you select.
-Please refer to the table on each print’s product description.
+As we don’t crop the images, the actual size of the image within the white border of your print depends on whether you choose paper or canvas and on the longest edge measurement you select.
+Refer to the table on each print’s product description.

 For stretched canvases, the actual image size is the same as the longest and shortest edge measurements.
-This is because the border on the stretched canvas wraps around the structure that stretches it, so the edges are white and the image covers the entire front face of the product.
+This is because the border on the stretched canvas wraps around the structure that stretches it, so the sides are white and the image covers the entire front face of the canvas.

 How large is the border?